Óscar Álvarez (footballer, born 1902): Club career

-Born in Oviedo, Óscar started his football career in his hometown club Stadium Ovetense, where he began playing as a goalkeeper by chance, replacing a teammate who had been injured during a match, and he soon demonstrates great qualities that made him stand out between the posts.
+Born in Oviedo, Óscar started his football career in his hometown club Stadium Ovetense, where he began playing as a goalkeeper by chance, replacing a teammate who had been injured during a match, and he soon demonstrated great qualities that made him stand out between the posts.
 In 1926, he was one of the main promoters of the merger between Stadium and the neighboring club Deportivo Oviedo, which resulted in the birth of Real Oviedo.

 Óscar was named the club's first-ever captain and he defended the Real Oviedo shirt from the first day of its existence until the Spanish Civil War interrupted football competitions in 1936.
 During this period, he recovered in 1930 from a broken collarbone that threatened the end of his football career.
 In total, he played 198 official matches; 103 in the League, 3 in promotion matches, 30 in the Copa del Rey, and 62 in the Regional Championship.

 At the end of the war he was imprisoned and later released for having clearly positioned himself in favor of the republic.